leetryscode/matchmakr_vg0/README.md

 # MatchMakr

-A modern matchmaking platform that connects singles through Sponsors (matchmakers).
+A modern matchmaking/dating/introduction platform that connects singles through Sponsors (matchmakers).
 Sponsors can sponsor singles, discover other singles in the pond, and facilitate conversations between singles through an approval system.
+Vendors are a third usertype - they generate date ideas/advertisements/coupons for Singles and Sponsors to use.
 Built with performance and user experience as top priorities.

 ## 🚀 Features